miguel-mzbi/Project-Management-Dynamic/README.md

 ###Problem 1: *Weird Queries*
 For the full explanation of the problem, visit [Code Chef](https://www.codechef.com/problems/SBSTCNT)

+For execution, first compile Detective.java, then execute Detective with the txt file for the input as parameter.

+     javac Detective.java
+     java Detective detectiveCase1.txt

 As input:

  1. The first line contains M (Quantity of numbers to read) and Q (Quantity of queries to process).